Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 The most common way that your character gets hurt is to take lethal damage and lose hit points

+### What Hit Points Represent
-**What Hit Points Represent:** Hit points mean two things in the game
+Hit points mean two things in the game
 world: the ability to take physical punishment and keep going, and the ability to turn a serious blow into a less serious one.

-**Effects of Hit Point Damage:** Damage doesn't slow you down until your current hit points reach 0 or lower.
+### Effects of Hit Point Damage
+Damage doesn't slow you down until your current hit points reach 0 or lower.
 At 0 hit points, you're disabled.

 At from --1 to --9 hit points, you're dying.

 At --10 or lower, you're dead.

+### Massive Damage
-**Massive Damage:** If you ever sustain a single attack deals 50 points of damage or more and it doesn't kill you outright, you must make a DC 15 Fortitude save.
+If you ever sustain a single attack deals 50 points of damage or more and it doesn't kill you outright, you must make a DC 15 Fortitude save.
 If this saving throw fails, you die regardless of your current hit points.
 If you take 50 points of damage or more from